What Is Fiber?

 If you have no internet connectivity on any of your devices, check the following:

-- The LED's on the front of the RG : If the service light is red then the RG has lost it's IP Address.
-Usually it only takes rebooting the RG to resolve this.
-To reboot the RG, unplug it from power for 30 seconds then plug back in.
+- The LED's on the front of the Eero : If the service light is red then the Eero has lost its connection to the internet.
+Usually it only takes rebooting the Eeros to resolve this.
+To reboot the Eero, unplug it from power for 30 seconds then plug back in.

-- Check the cables : Make sure the Gigabit Ethernet cable is securely seated into the Ethernet jack on the wall, and into the red Gigabit WAN Ethernet port on the RG.
-Also confirm the RG is plugged into a power outlet.
+- Check the cables : Make sure the Gigabit Ethernet cable is securely seated into the Ethernet jack on the wall, and into the red Gigabit WAN Ethernet port on the Eero.
+Also confirm the Eero is plugged into a power outlet.

 - Bypass Third Party Devices : Rule out a faulty third party device by disconnecting from the network any Wi-Fi extenders, switches, routers, hubs, etc and test the connection on a single device connected directly to the RG.